 Elizabeth graduated from the University of New England with her Master’s degree in Occupational Therapy in 2001.
 She has been recognized by the Hand Therapy Commission as a Certified Hand Therapist (CHT) since 2011.

 Liz is certified to perform Functional Capacity Evaluations (FCE) in the Matheson Method.
 She has worked in a variety of setting including inpatient and outpatient rehabilitation as well as acute care and industrial rehabilitation.
 She enjoys treating all upper extremity injuries including post-operative and non-operative shoulder, elbows, and hands.
 Liz works in our Warwick and Johnston locations, as well as our home care division.

 Beth Peterson, OTR/L, CHT

-Beth graduated from Quinnipiac University in 1998 with a Bachelor of Science degree in Occupational Therapy.
-She also obtained a Post-Professional Certificate in Hand and Upper Quarter Rehabilitation from Drexel University in 2004.
-In November 2006 Beth was recognized by the Hand Therapy Commission as a Certified Hand Therapist, (CHT).
-She is also a certified Kinesiotaping Practitioner.
+Beth earned her Bachelor of Science in Occupational Therapy from Quinnipiac University in 1998 and her Post-Professional certificate in Hand and Upper Quarter Rehabilitation from Drexel University in 2004.
+She has been recognized by the Hand Therapy Commission as a Certified Hand Therapist (CHT) since 2006.

-She is experienced in treating and splinting for a variety of pre and post-surgical diagnoses including tendonitis, tendon repairs, wounds, fractures and multi-traumatic injuries.
-She enjoys working hands on with her patients and tailoring the treatment plan to meet their specific needs.
+Beth is a Certified Kinesiotaping Practitioner.
+She is experienced in treating and splinting a variety of pre and post-surgical diagnoses including tendonitis, tendon repairs, wounds, amputations, and multi-traumatic injuries.